ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ### January 22, 2020
 Added roughness in disk to create fully diffuse material.
 Calculated light polarization emitted from the central star.
 A problem is that the number of vertices mismatches with that of faces, leading to only half the disk polarized.
 Will fix that later.

+### January, 23, 2020
+Replaced vertices number by face normals to create full polarization.
+Distinct borders between each disk sector emerged.
+Working on to make transitions smooth.